Dozens hurt in Serbia clashes over virus curfew - France 24

 The demonstration brought together protesters from across the political spectrum, spanning the left to the far-right.

-Prime Minister Ana Brnabic, who hails from Vucic's Serbian Progressive Party (SNS), condemned the demonstration as a "violent attack on parliament".
+Prime Minister Ana Brnabic, who hails from Vucic's Serbian Progressive Party (SNS), condemned the "violent attack on parliament".

-The Alliance for Serbia, a coalition of opposition parties which boycotted the June election to protest Vucic's growing authoritarianism, announced a new demonstration for Wednesday evening in Belgrade.

-After reining in its first outbreak of COVID-19 in early May, the Balkan country has logged a rebound over the past two weeks, reporting more than 300 cases daily.
+After reining in its first outbreak of COVID-19 by early May, Serbia has suffered a rebound over the past two weeks, rising to more than 300 new cases daily.

-The resurgence comes after virtually all restrictions were lifted to allow major sporting events with thousands of spectators and national elections in June.
+The resurgence comes after almost all restrictions were lifted to allow major sporting events with thousands of spectators and national elections in June.

 The government has reported nearly 17,000 infections and 330 deaths in the population of seven million.